 Need A Lot Of Training

 You will need to spend time every day detangling and brushing your Shepadoodle.
-You will also likely have to invest in a few grooming supplies that the average dog owner does not need.
+You will likely have to invest in a few grooming supplies the average dog owner does not need.

-Shepadoodle health concerns include eye disease, hip, and joint dysplasia, blood clotting disease, and skin diseases.
-You can get DNA tests and x-rays done to prevent these traits from being passed down to other generations.
+Shepadoodle health concerns include eye, hip, joint dysplasia, blood clotting, and skin diseases.
+You can get DNA tests and X-rays to prevent these traits from being passed to other generations.

 But, if you do not start early, your seemingly beautiful puppy will grow into a dog that does not like people or other animals.

 If you are still with us through all the Shepadoodle pros and cons, then a Shepadoodle might be the right dog for you.
 Choosing just one breed is never easy to do, but hopefully, this list will direct you in the right direction.